Hi everyone…it’s Lucy from Craftberry Bush once again. I hope you’ve all been keeping well.

 Today I wanted to speak to why I love using neutral furniture in our space.
 Serving as a blank canvas to my ever changing decor moods, having neutral furniture allows you to achieve different looks by simply tweaking a few items here and there.
 Lets see what I mean…

-We recently ordered these Laurel accent chairs and I love their beautiful lines.
+We recently ordered these Molly accent chairs and I love their beautiful lines.
 The size/dimensions are also small enough for a tighter space, while still looking great in a larger area as well.

 The diamond button tufting breaks up the neutral-coloured upholstery and as I mentioned, the chair’s proportions work well for adding extra seating to a living room or bedroom without being overpowering.
 Here I’ve paired them with a blue tartan pillow; a classic look that blends well with the chair’s lines.
 The tartan pillow was sewn by my mom and every time I look at it, I picture her sitting in front of her sewing machine.